 From mass arrests of Muslim Brotherhood leaders to the re-appearance of plain clothes enforcers on the streets of Cairo, a chill wind is blowing down the Nile.

 Many Egyptians lambasted Mursi's Brotherhood for economic incompetence and trying to grab excessive power during his year in power.
 But now the language is much more serious: the government accuses the Brotherhood of "terrorism" as it tries to crush the movement by rounding up hundreds of leading members.

-At least 900 people have been killed since security forces broke up two pro-Mursi camps on Aug.
-14. Allies of the Brotherhood, Egypt's oldest and best-organised Islamist organisation, put the toll at 1,400.
+At least 900 people have been killed since security forces broke up two pro-Mursi camps on August 14.
+Allies of the Brotherhood, Egypt's oldest and best-organized Islamist organization, put the toll at 1,400.